xujikai/GitTest/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.

-create a new dev branch.
+create a new feature1 branch.